Advertising

 But here’s the rub for marketers: as AI Mode answers queries directly, fewer users will click through to websites.
 That’s bad news for ad revenue and affiliate marketing.

 A recent post on X speculated that Google’s shift to AI-driven search could “flip the frame” from snippets to task completion, and they’re not wrong.
-If Gemini books your hotel or buys your shoes, you might never visit the retailer’s site.
+Google demonstrated agentic workflows that could eventually handle bookings and scheduling tasks.

 Content Visibility